thephez/docs-core/docs/guide/dash-features-masternode-payment.md

 ## Evolution Masternodes

-Since Evolution masternodes (evonodes) have four times more collateral than regular masternodes, in Dash Core v19 evonodes are paid in four consecutive blocks each time they are selected for payment.
+Since Evolution masternodes (evonodes) have four times more collateral than regular masternodes, evonodes are paid in four consecutive blocks each time they are selected for payment.
 This is to maintain the same incentive structure that regular masternodes have.

-Once the v20 hard fork activates, 37.5% of the masternode block subsidy will be moved into the Platform credit pool and used to pay evonodes.
+Once Dash Platform is released, 37.5% of the masternode block subsidy will be moved into the Platform credit pool and used to pay evonodes.
 Both regular masternodes and evonodes will then receive a single reward payment on the Core chain per payment cycle.
 Evonodes will receive the remainder of their block rewards from Platform.
 Additionally, evonodes will receive 100% of the fees generated from Dash Platform since they are the only nodes that host it.